Why is domestic water tank cleaning essential and how do you do it?

 - Sign and attach a label to each tank and remove the old sticker or place it over the previous one.

 - If hot down services were disinfected, turn on the calorifier and ensure the temperature of the water is a minimum of 50°C on the return, or 55°C in a healthcare setting.
 The calorifier flow should be measured at a minimum of 60°C. Add a service sticker to the calorifier to show the details of the disinfection.

 - Ensure all equipment is removed and all valves are open on the tank and (if applicable) the calorifier (except Drain Valves).

-When and how often you should clean will differ depending on whether the cold water storage tanks are potable or non-potable.
-Potable cold water storage tanks need to be cleaned more regularly because they feed drinking water outlets.
+When and how often you should clean will differ depending on whether the cold water storage tanks serve the building’s drinking water are potable (used for washing hands etc) or non-potable (toilet flushing, possibly from rain water recovery) systems.
+Drinking water storage tanks need to be cleaned more regularly because they feed drinking water outlets.

 - The temperature of the tank from the inlet and outlet should be inspected at least annually.

-- An internal inspection for signs of possible contamination and debris should be carried out every 6 months for potable water and every 12 months for non-potable water.
+- An internal inspection for signs of possible contamination and debris should be carried out every 6 months for drinking water and every 12 months for potable/non-potable water.

-- Microbiological samples should be taken every 6 months for potable water, and only as required by a control scheme for non-potable water.
+- Microbiological samples should be taken every 6 months for drinking water, and only as required by a control scheme for potable and potentially non-potable water.

-- Water tanks should be cleaned and disinfected annually (or more frequently if inspection deems necessary) for potable water and only when inspection deems necessary for non-potable water.
+- Water tanks should be cleaned and disinfected annually (or more frequently if an inspection deems it necessary) for drinking water and only when inspection deems necessary for potable and non-potable water.

 Alex is a Marketing Contributor and has 5+ years in water treatment and ACoP L8 compliance and works across all six linked areas of the business; Water Treatment, Waste Water, Water Hygiene, Air Hygiene, Engineering and Legionella Training.